top of page

 No you don't need to like horror, or even his writing in particular, to really enjoy and learn from this book.
 It is good.
 It is necessary.
 It will help.

-If you are daunted by a 300 plus page non-fiction book (the twentieth anniversary edition)don't be.
+If you are daunted by a 300 plus page non-fiction book (the twentieth anniversary edition) don't be.
 The first 100 or so are forwards and his memoir.
 However I suggest reading them, his memoir helps you to understand his perspective, his experience and his voice (if any of them are unfamiliar to you).
 The next is his "toolbox".
 I found this to be extremely helpful and I liked how it laid out the groundwork for the next section, "On writing".

 Again, I am not a writer or story teller by training or education.
 But my scientific background greatly appreciates, bullet points, synopses, and logic models.
 His organization followed suit.

-But Why?
-I'm still scarred from my high school critiques!
+"But Why?
+I'm still scarred from my high school critiques?"

 I think many of us are.
-Mr. King helps give credence and explanation as well as examples to many of the edits and critiques you may get.
+Mr. King gives credence and explanation as well as examples to many of the edits and critiques you may get.
 One of my favorite quotes, "Practice the art, always reminding yourself that your job is to say what you see, and then to get on with your story."

 I will include more in a later post.
 But for now, I hope you believe me and buy the paperback.
 Read it.
 Love it.
 Mark it up.
 Make artistic memes of quotes you love.